Looking for an ad format that will help you get more users for a mobile game?

 The best way to go about it is to do A/B tests.
 By testing one variable at a time, like a CTA, for example, you’ll be able to identify which one gets you the most conversions.

 I’ll leave you with another example of a playable ad.

 According to AppMagic, this is one of the top-performing playable ads in 2022.
 It’s for the casino game Blackout Bingo.

-What’s interesting is that, at the bottom of the screen, the ad shows how much other users have won, which adds an interesting social and competitive aspect.
+What’s interesting is that, at the bottom of the screen, the ad shows how much other users have won, adding an interesting social and competitive aspect to it.
 Furthermore, at the end of this playable ad, players are shown how much money they could’ve won, along with a “claim now” button.
 The purpose of this is to entice users to download this game.

 Final Thoughts on Playable Ads

 Hopefully, you’ve learned more about why playable ads are such an interesting and efficient format.